NCTUMLlab/ImageRecognition/README.md

-# Deep Supporting Attention in Memory Network for Question Answering
+# Deep Supporting Attention in Transformer Network for Image Recognition
-In this project, we introduce Supporting Attention into Memory Network.
+In this project, we introduce Supporting Attention into Transformer Network.
-We evalute this model on bAbI dataset
+We evalute this model on Shift-Noised MNIST dataset

 <img src='figs/model.PNG' width=50%>